The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/basic-guide.md

 Against 2 targets, the relative song strength is WM > MB > AP.
 Against 3-6 targets, the song strength order is MB > WM > AP.
 Against >6 targets, the song strength order is MB > AP > WM.
 This isn’t necessarily the order you should use your songs in dungeons, it depends on the pull sizes.

 In dungeons, in MB, double DoT just about everything that will live for nearly the full DoT duration.
-Mix in Apex Arrows as gauge gets above 90 in pulls of about 3 mobs, above 85 in larger pulls.
+Mix in Apex Arrows as gauge gets above 90 in pulls of about three mobs, above 85 in larger pulls.
 Once enemies are too low to get most (more than ~24s) of a DoT duration, switch to QN as filler.

-In AP/WM, double DoT pulls of up to 6 mobs.
+In AP/WM, double DoT pulls of up to six mobs.
 With larger pulls, apply just a few DoTs instead (including double DoTs on the center mob for Shadowbite) and go straight to spamming QN.

 If you’re doing a multi-pack pull, it’s best to double DoT everything while walking.
 Make sure you have a song up while this is happening, preferably AP or WM, so you can generate Soul Voice.

-Shadowbite is a potency gain starting at 2 targets.
+Shadowbite is a potency gain starting at two targets.
 Don’t forget that there’s a bit of a delay after you use your second DoT before it gets counted by Shadowbite, so wait a moment before using it.

 - - -